fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = Router;
 ```

-When one of these routes is hit, the router will take a look at the controllers we passed into it when we initialized the app, find the controller with the name to the left of the `#` and try to call the method name to the right of the `#` in the string defined for that route.
+When one of these routes is hit, the router will take a look at the controllers we passed into it during app initialization, find the controller with the name to the left of the `#` and try to call the method name to the right of the `#` in the string defined for that route.

 ### Controllers

-Now that the request has been routed through the application's `controllers` property, it will take a look in the matching controller for the method that is to be called.
+Now that the request has been routed through one of the routes, the router will take a look in the matching controller for the method that is to be called.
 Note that these controllers are not a part of Backbone, but Plain Old JavaScript Objects.

-In this case, we only have a `UsersController`, so we can look at all of our controller route handlers in one go.
+For the purposes of this post, we'll just have a `UsersController` with two actions.

 ```javascript
 var UsersCollection = require('../collections/users-collection');